Iceland–Turkey relations

 Iceland–Turkey relations are the bilateral relations between Iceland and Turkey.
+Turkey has an embassy in Reykjavík, the Icelandic Embassy in Copenhagen is accredited to Turkey.
 The diplomatic relations were established in 1957.
-The Icelandic Embassy in Copenhagen is accredited to Turkey, whereas the Turkish Embassy in Oslo is accredited to Iceland.

 History

 17th century

 Under the supervision of a Danish convert, Maghreb pirates, including converts from Europe, traveled to Iceland in 1627 to raid various coastal communities.
 These raids were dubbed as Turkish Abductions and is said to have a significant impact on Icelandic culture.
 The label "Turkish" does not refer to Turkey; at the time it was a general term for all Muslims in the Mediterranean region since the majority were a part of the Ottoman Empire The event was used as a driving force in Iceland's 19th century struggle for independence.

 Modern times

 In 1930, Turkey and Iceland made their first significant contact.
 On May 31 of that year, Turkey and Denmark signed a trade agreement.
 Iceland informed Turkey of its wish to develop trade links through the Danish ambassador during this arrangement.
 The Turkish Ministry of Foreign Affairs requested that the head of the trade mission draft a project for a trade and navigation agreement with Iceland in response to this request.
 The Ministry of Foreign Affairs then drafted a report on the subject, which was delivered to the Ministry of Economics.
 Commercial dealings with Iceland were found suitable, according to the study.

 On June 28, 1955, the ambassadors of Turkey and Iceland signed an agreement in Paris on the mutual removal of visas.
 Citizens of Turkey and Iceland would be free to stay in the other nation for up to three months without a visa under this agreement, which took effect on July 1, 1955.
 Visa restrictions came back after Iceland became a member state of the Schengen Area since 2001.

 A small diplomatic incident occurred when the Turkish national football team tried to pass Iceland's Keflavík International Airport for a UEFA Euro 2020 qualifying match against Iceland.
 The airport police kept them waiting for three hours at passport control and subjected their personal belongings to an invasive search.
 Turkish Foreign Minister Mevlüt Çavuşoğlu called the team's treatment "unacceptable in terms of diplomatic and humanitarian practice".